rust-lang/rust-by-example/src/custom_types/enum/testcase_linked_list.md

 # Testcase: linked-list

-A common use for `enums` is to create a linked-list:
+A common way to implement a linked-list is via `enums`:

 ```rust,editable
 use crate::List::*;